doctrine/mongodb-odm/UPGRADE-1.3.md

    will be dropped in 2.0.
 Use `write-concern` instead.
  * The `fieldName` attribute in field mappings has been deprecated and will be dropped in 2.0.
 Use `field-name` instead.

+### Full discriminator maps required

+When using a discriminator map on a reference or embedded relationship, persisting or loading a class that is not in the map is deprecated and will cause an exception in 2.0.
+The discriminator map must contain all possible classes that can be referenced or be omitted completely.